IImoses/SQL-Projects/README.md

-A repository for all my Microsoft SQL Server projects
+A repository for all my SQL projects